PranjayPathak/realtime-editor/README.md

 ## ⚙️  To run it on your local machine:
 1. Fork the repository.
 2. Clone it using `git clone`
-3. Enter the cloned directory using `cd prj-portfolio`
+3. Enter the cloned directory using `cd realtime-editor`
 4. Run `npm install`
 5. Start the local development server using `npm run server:develop` and then `npm run start:dev`